asdfjkl/JCHelloWorld/README.md

 * Alternatively go to [this page](https://github.com/martinpaljak/oracle_javacard_sdks) and download the appropriate JavaCard Development Kit there

-## Setup Projectin Eclipse and Change Compiler Settings
+## Setup Project in Eclipse and Change Compiler Settings

 * Start Eclipse, then
   - `File -> Import -> Existing Projects into Workspace`